jakobo/botscripten/README.md

 4. run `yarn dev` to start developing using the twee files in the `examples` folder

 - Examples are available under `http://localhost:3000`
-- TEST_BotscriptenViewer can be installed in Twine from `http://localhost:3001/BotscriptenViewer`
 - TEST_Botscripten can be installed in Twine from `http://localhost:3001/Botscripten`
-- When you are done developing/testing, be sure to remove the TEST_Botscripten / TEST_BotscriptenViewer formats.
-If you forget, just restart the dev server so Twine doesn't complain
+- When you are done developing/testing, be sure to remove the TEST_Botscripten format.
+If you forget, just restart the dev server so Twine doesn't complain every time you start it up

 For local testing convienence, a `stories` directory exists that is easy to call via `yarn tweego`.
-The `tweego` command ensures that Botscripten & BotscriptenViewer are available in your tweego story format path.
+The `tweego` command ensures that Botscripten is available in your tweego story format path.

 As an example, the onboarding document was converted from Twine to Twee using the command `yarn tweego -d ./stories/onboarding.html -o ./examples/onboarding.twee`